Neurodevelopmental Collaboration Clinic

-The ABLE Center and Child’s Nature are teaming together to introduce the Neurodevelopmental Collaboration Clinic (The NdCC).
+The ABLE Center, Child’s Nature, and Anderson Educational Consulting are teaming together for the Neurodevelopmental Collaboration Clinic (The NdCC).
 This clinic is designed to provide comprehensive, neurodiversity affirming, care to help all children thrive at home and school.
 The clinic aims to bridge both clinical and educational diagnoses to bring the best integrative care for children with neurodevelopmental differences.

 The main collaborative team includes: